Occasional essays, process notes, and reflections from the valleys and beyond.

 There’s a moment, when writing a collection, where the work stops being a set of poems and starts becoming a place.

-Reflections on writting Embers of the Valleys.
+Reflections on writing Embers of the Valleys.

 Embers of the Valleys grew out of that moment for me.
 What began as scattered lines and images slowly gathered into a landscape shaped by memory,